DCRG-Bristol/pim/README.md

 ## Troubleshooting

 Because there's no standard directory structure for a Matlab package, automatically adding paths can get a bit messy.
 When mpm downloads a package, it adds a single folder within that package to your Matlab path.
 If there are no `*.m` files in the package's base directory, it looks in folders called 'bin', 'src', 'lib', or 'code' instead.
 You can specify the name of an internal directory by passing in an `-n` or `internaldir` argument.
-To install a package without modifying any paths, set `--nopaths`.
-Or to add _all_ subfolders in a package to the path, set `--allpaths`.
+To install a package without modifying any s, set `--nos`.
+Or to add _all_ subfolders in a package to the , set `--alls`.

 Mpm keeps track of the packages it's downloaded in a file called `mpm.mat`, within each installation directory.